helton-barbosa/areaTriangulo/README.md

 # areaTriangulo
- Calcular a área do triangulo
+ Calcular a área do triangulo.
+JavaScript com readline-sync...

+ Código ainda a melhorar!